antomuto4/rebia/README.md

 ### Can we really make the world a better place with this?
 - Everything starts with us, we do not know unless we try.
 We have future generations to take care of, and it all starts with our smartest moveset.

+### So there is no code involved?
+- Simple answer, **no.** All of the HTML code that's included are files to websites we downloaded.
+No code is written by us.
+We just share and save in case it ever gets deleted.
+Full credit goes to the owners of those websites, articles or books etc..

 # How can I join the Discord?
 - Glad you asked, click [here](https://discord.gg/43RP5tgBdJ) to join the server.
 Make sure you have an account created on Discord, read the rules before you chat.
 And make sure to add some roles to give yourself an identity.